-For over 200 years, we’ve been at the heart of music, creating opportunities for musicians to excel, championing the vital role that music plays in all our lives.
+The Royal Philharmonic Society – a registered charity – has been at the heart of music for over 200 years, creating opportunities for musicians to excel, and championing the vital role that music plays in all our lives.

-It all began in 1813 when a group of musicians set out to establish a series of orchestral concerts in London.
-The Society’s regular performances attracted world-class artists including Mendelssohn and Wagner, and it commissioned exhilarating new music for an eager public to hear: most famously, Beethoven’s Ninth Symphony.
+Our history dates back to 1813, when a group of musicians set out to build a wider audience for their work and established a series of orchestral concerts in London.
+The Society’s performances attracted world-class artists including Mendelssohn and Wagner, and it commissioned exhilarating new music for an enthusiastic public: most famously, Beethoven’s Ninth Symphony.
 In its founding gesture, the Society created a lasting culture.
-Other orchestras found their footing and their music resounds across Britain today.
+Other orchestras found their footing and their music continues to resound across Britain.

-To find out more about supporting the Society’s charitable work more generally, please click here.
+To find out about further ways to support the Society’s charitable ventures, please click here.

 If you would to talk to us about any aspect of what we do, please do get in touch.